Darnethal0z/Anweddol-server/CODEMAP.md

 ---

-This file contains the code tree mapping, with every python files and their respectives description.
+This file contains the code source files / folders mapping, with their respective descriptions.

 > It is made for development guiding purposes.